 HI works in Sierra Leonne to ensure access to education for all, including children with disabilities.
 We also work to improve the quality of life and mental health of people suffering from psychosocial distress or living with a mental health disorder.

 Children from Sierra Leone having fun | © Federico Saracini / HI

-Sierra Leone has known several periods of crisis - it was ravaged by a civil war that lasted from 1991 to 2002 and in the spring of 2014, was one of the countries most severely affected by the Ebola epidemic.
+Sierra Leone has known several periods of crisis - it was ravaged by a civil war that lasted from 1991 to 2002 and in the spring of 2014, was severely affected by an Ebola epidemic.

 The adult literacy rate in Sierra Leone in 2018 was reported at 43.21%.
 Progress has been made with access to education over the past decade but certain groups, including children with disabilities remain excluded.
 About 67.4% of children with disabilities are enrolled in primary school but only 6.2% are enrolled in senior secondary.

 Persons with disabilities in Sierra Leone experience physical, social, economic and cultural barriers that refuse them access to education, skills development and employment.
 With regards to gender, girls with disabilities experience greater exclusion and injustices in Sierra Leone.